-.
-If a student meets the eligibility criteria and wishes to introduce one of the school events listed
+If a student meets the eligibility criteria and wishes to introduce one of the school events listed above, the student should submit his or her name in accordance with policy FNA(LOCAL).

 Summer School (All Grade Levels)

 Brazos Middle School will provide a Summer School program for students that are in need of academic remediation.
 To qualify, the student may have not met the following minimum requirements: